azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Provision a new Azure Cosmos DB account in the same resource group and region as your other services
+1. Provision a new Azure Cosmos DB account in the same resource group and region as your other services.

-2. Add SQL (DocumentDB) Database
+2. Add SQL (DocumentDB) Database.

 3. Add a Collection.
-The pricing tier should be left at Standard with the Throughput at 1000
+The pricing tier should be left at Standard with the Throughput at 1000.

 #### Exit criteria

-- You can view your Collection in the Azure Portal
+- You can view your Collection in the Azure Portal.

 ### Task 7: Provision Azure Search

-In this section, you will create an Azure Search instance
+In this section, you will create an Azure Search instance.

 #### Tasks to complete

-1. Provision a new instance of Azure Search in the same resource group and region as your other services, at the Basic Pricing tier
+1. Provision a new instance of Azure Search in the same resource group and region as your other services, at the Basic Pricing tier.

 #### Exit criteria

-- You can view your Azure Search instance in the Azure Portal
+- You can view your Azure Search instance in the Azure Portal.

 ### Task 8: Create Stream Analytics job